 "But you," He asked them, "who do you say that I am?"Matthew 16:15(HCSB)

-Speculation about the identity and origin of Jesus Christ was equally widespread among the people of the first century as it is within today's modern generation.
-Imaginations overflowed with ideas and postulations of where He was from and who He could be and why He had come and what they should do about Him.
-There were some equally preposterous suggestions then as to Who they thought that Jesus of Nazareth - the Son of Man was, as there are in this day and age.
+Speculation about the identity and origin of Jesus Christ was as widespread among the people of the first century as it is within today's modern generation.
+Imaginations overflowed with ideas and postulations of where He was from, who He could be, why He had come, and what they should do about Him.
+There were some equally preposterous suggestions in those days as to who they thought that Jesus of Nazareth the Son of Man was, as there are in this day and age.

-Oh yes the people of the first century were equally as aware of the claims of Jesus Christ of Nazareth as are today's modern generation.
-They were equally aware of His claims to be God incarnate - the Word made flesh - the Son of the Father - the 2nd Person of the eternal Trinity... but like the people of today, they preferred to speculate on the false assumptions that flooded their depraved imaginations, as do the people of today.
+Oh yes, the people of the first century were equally aware of the claims of Jesus Christ of Nazareth as are today's modern generation.
+They were equally aware of His claims to be God incarnate - the Word made flesh - the Son of the Father - the second Person of the eternal Trinity, but like the people of today, they preferred to speculate on the false assumptions that flooded their depraved imaginations.

-Gracious Lord and heavenly King how can we every thank You enough for setting aside the glory that You had with the Father from before the creation of the worlds – to come to earth and become our sin-substitute so that whosever will believe on the name of the Lord Jesus Christ will be saved and have eternal life – I believe that You are the Christ the Son of the Living God, Who died for my sin and rose again so that I may live – praise You holy name, AMEN.
+Gracious Lord and Heavenly King, how can I ever thank You enough for setting aside the glory that You had with the Father from before the creation of the world.
+You chose to come to earth and become our sin-substitute so that whoever believes on the name of the Lord Jesus Christ will be saved and have eternal life.
+I believe that You are the Christ, the Son of the living God, Who died for my sin and rose again so that I may live.
+Praise Your holy name, AMEN.